ClaudiaLie/MS_3_CookBook_Website/README.md

         | PORT          | 5000                                                                                                                  |
         | SECRET        | <your_secret_key>                                                                                                     |

-        These variables are the same that your local env.py file must contain
+        These variables are the same that your local env.py file must contain.

 ## **Resources** <a name="resources"></a>